 They do have an uptime guarantee of 99.9% buried in their Terms of Service, but you’ll have to write in to claim this — it isn’t automatic.
 Even more strangely, they don’t have any sort of SLA for their dedicated servers.

 Pricing and Support

 Linux Hosting World is among the cheapest hosting providers in the industry, though as mentioned above, their quality is somewhat suspect.
 I’m especially concerned that their high-end products are somewhat lacking in service guarantees, storage, and traffic, but the rest of the packages fit with the pricing.

-My experience with their support staff wasn’t great, to be honest.
-You can reach them via three available phone numbers (U.S., U.K., and India), as well as through a contact form, email, and live chat.
-However, when I emailed them, it took nearly three days before they finally got back to me on a server setup question, so I can’t imagine what would happen if it were a business-critical issue.
+To be honest, I wasn’t impressed with my experience with their support staff.
+You have the option to contact them through three phone numbers (U.S., U.K., and India), as well as a contact form, email, and live chat.
+However, when I sent them an email regarding a server setup question, it took nearly three days for them to respond.
+I can’t help but wonder how they would handle a business-critical issue.